zorawar87/Rick-sGuitarShop/README.md

     7. type of back wood = Rosewood|Alder|Mahogany|Cedar
 * Customer
 * Transaction

+### Suggestion ###
-* when meeting a new customer, gets to know their:
+1. When meeting a new customer, get to know their:
-  * customer’s preferences and,
+  * customer’s preferences, and
-  * music experience,
+  * musical experience.
-* then consults his list
+2. Consult the list
 * add, remove and modify guitar entries